 - Choking or coughing when eating

 - Signs of a bladder infection (fever, burning when you urinate, or frequent urination)

-Call 911 if the following symptoms develop suddenly or are new:
+Call 911 or the local emergency number if the following symptoms develop suddenly or are new:

 - Numbness or weakness of the face, arm, or leg